William Molyneux, 2nd Earl of Sefton: Sporting life

-Sefton was an enthusiastic gambler and sportsman whose main sporting success was in the founding and governance of sports events.
+Sefton was a gambler and sportsman who founded and governance of sports events.

 He was the third man to be appointed Master of The Quorn (1800–1805).
-In 1836, he founded the Waterloo Cup for coursing at Great Altcar in Lancashire, an event which was very popular in its heyday and attracted large crowds.
+In 1836, he founded the Waterloo Cup for coursing at Great Altcar in Lancashire.
 The last Waterloo Cup took place in 2005.
 Over the years, Aintree had been the site of private races between the Molyneux family and their friends, including the Stanleys.
 Lord Sefton leased land at Aintree to the Waterloo Hotel (a hotel in Liverpool's Ranelagh Street) to help establish what is now Aintree Racecourse, home of the Grand National Steeplechase, of which he was one of the principal sponsors and a committee member.

 In London, he acquired the nickname 'Lord Dashalong' because of his fondness for racing through the streets in a carriage with four horses; along with Lord Worcester, Lord Barrymore, Sir John Lade, Colonel Berkeley and Charles Buxton, Lord Sefton was a founding member of the Four-in-Hand (also known as Four-Horse) Club.

 He was a member of White's club in London.
 His wife, Lady Molyneux, was a Patroness of Almack's club, of which his mother had been a Foundress; she is a minor character in several novels of Georgette Heyer.

 His ancestral seat was Croxteth Hall in Liverpool.
 He also resided at Stoke Farm, Berkshire and at 21 Arlington Street, London.